LLNL/Umpire/docs/sphinx/features/allocator_accessibility.rst

 The Umpire library provides a variety of :class:`umpire::resource::MemoryResource` s which can be used to create :class:`umpire::Allocator` s depending on what's available on your system.
-The resources are explained more on the `Resources <https://umpire.readthedocs.io/en/develop/tutorial/resources.html>`_ page.
+The resources are explained more on the :ref:`Resources` page.

 Additionally, the `platforms <https://github.com/LLNL/Umpire/blob/develop/src/umpire/util/Platform.hpp>`_ that Umpire supports is defined by the `CAMP <https://github.com/LLNL/camp/blob/master/include/camp/resource/platform.hpp>`_ library.
 This means that there is also a selection of platforms for which an allocator can